LiamBatiste/Restaurant-Sales-Analysis/README.md

 ### **Problem Statement:**
 To enhance the internal competitive positioning and operational efficiency of the restaurant chain, it is crucial to identify key performance drivers and areas for improvement across the menu offerings, store locations, and customer behaviors.
 Through comprehensive analysis of sales trends, ingredient usage, customer purchase patterns, and store-specific performance, I aim to establish benchmarks that will inform strategic decisions, optimise resource allocation, and improve profitability.
 By comparing these internal metrics against industry standards and best practices, I seek to uncover actionable insights that will lead to more effective pricing strategies, better inventory management, and enhanced customer satisfaction across all locations.

+### Dataset
+The dataset used for this analysis was taken from [Kaggle - Fast-Food Restaurant Chain](https://www.kaggle.com/datasets/rishitsaraf/fast-food-restaurant-chain/data?select=recipe_sub_recipe_assignments.csv)

 # Python Data Cleaning and Peparation

 To ensure accurate and meaningful analysis, the first step was to prepare the dataset using Python library Pandas and Numpy.
 This involved several key processes: